joolstorrentecalo/gitlab-design/.gitlab/issue_templates/UX Onboarding.md

 - [ ] Check out the [design project and documentation](https://gitlab.com/gitlab-org/gitlab-design/blob/master/README.md).
 Verify that you have access to the tools listed (for now mainly Sketch).
 And ask about any other tools you might need.
 - [ ] Become familiar with our [design system](http://design.gitlab.com) which is the place where we document all product design decisions and things to help us make those decisions, like [personas](https://design.gitlab.com/research/personas).

 You can [open up an issue at the design repository](https://gitlab.com/gitlab-org/gitlab-design/issues) to start a discussion for any design related matters.
-For more product related matters the [GitLab-ce issue tracker](https://gitlab.com/gitlab-org/gitlab-ce/issues) would be the correct place!
+For more product related matters the [GitLab Community Edition issue tracker](https://gitlab.com/gitlab-org/gitlab-ce/issues) would be the correct place!

 ## Staying informed :mega:

 There is a lot of information flowing around, but to stay on top of the most important things you should be a part of [#general](https://gitlab.slack.com/messages/C0259241C), [#handbook](https://gitlab.slack.com/messages/C81PT2ALD), [#ux](https://gitlab.slack.com/messages/C03MSG8B7), and [#design-system](https://gitlab.slack.com/messages/CDNNDD1T3) channels in Slack.
 You are likely to have received an invite for the `Company call` (every day but Friday), but don't feel bad if you can't attend it.
 Just checking the [Company call agenda](https://docs.google.com/document/d/1JiLWsTOm0yprPVIW9W-hM4iUsRxkBt_1bpm3VXV4Muc/edit) should be enough to keep you on top of the most important events.

 As for the weekly [UX meeting](https://docs.google.com/document/d/189WZO7uTlZCznzae2gqLqFn55koNl3-pHvU-eVnvG9c/edit) (every Tuesday), please make sure you are invited.
 Note, that you are not obligated to be part of any of the meetings that you are invited to.
 However, please note your absence by responding to invites in time.
 Not attending the meeting is no excuse for not reading the agenda items or going through the notes of the meeting.
-Oh and did I mention there are [recordings available](https://drive.google.com/drive/folders/1pvtIfMFOj8Bf1pM3Ac-gYuG6pqtnNu7O?usp=sharing)? :slight\_smile:
+Oh, and did I mention there are [recordings available](https://drive.google.com/drive/folders/1pvtIfMFOj8Bf1pM3Ac-gYuG6pqtnNu7O?usp=sharing)? :slight\_smile:

 Once you are added to the UX Calendar on Google, attend to one of our `UX Hangouts` calls.
 We meet twice a week to hang out with other UX members and talk about anything we want.

-Lastly, every department and stage group host so-called [group coversations](https://about.gitlab.com/handbook/people-operations/group-conversations/) to keep everyone informed about their efforts.
+Lastly, every department and stage group host so-called [group conversations](https://about.gitlab.com/handbook/people-operations/group-conversations/) to keep everyone informed about their efforts.
 Please make sure you have access to the `GitLab Team Meetings` calendar to be able to join any one of those.
 They are called conversations for a reason, meaning you are able to ask questions and join the discussion!

 ## Your product stage :fox:

 **(FILL WITH PRODUCT STAGE NAME)** has been designated your product stage, to be your focus and responsibility.
-Any issues related to this stage will be labeled `(FILL WITH PRODUCT STAGE ~ LABEL)`.
+Any issues related to this stage will be labeled (FILL WITH PRODUCT STAGE ~ LABEL).
 Please make sure you:

 - [ ] Understand our [product hierarchy](https://about.gitlab.com/handbook/product/categories/#hierarchy).
-- [ ] Get to know your [stage's team mates](https://about.gitlab.com/handbook/product/categories/#devops-stages).
+- [ ] Get to know your [stage's teammates](https://about.gitlab.com/handbook/product/categories/#devops-stages).
 - [ ] Read its [vision](FILL WITH PRODUCT STAGE VISION PAGE URL).
 - [ ] See where it stands in terms of [category maturity](https://about.gitlab.com/handbook/product/categories/maturity/).
 - [ ] Start collaborating with your assigned UX Buddy.
-You both should arrange a day to have regular 1:1 calls (at lease once a week).
-We have prepared a Google Doc to guide your sessions, feel free to add discussion points to the agenda. [**ADD LINK TO GOOGLE DOC**]()
+You should both arrange a day to have a regular 1:1 call (at least once a week).
+They have prepared a [Google Doc](FILL WITH GOOGLE DOC URL) to guide your sessions, feel free to add discussion points to the agenda.

 <!--